riparias/union-list/README.md

 ## Rationale

 This repository contains the functionality to standardize the data of [List of Invasive Alien Species of Union concern](https://ec.europa.eu/environment/nature/invasivealien/list/index_en.htm) to a [Darwin Core checklist](https://www.gbif.org/dataset-classes) that can be harvested by [GBIF](http://www.gbif.org).
+The raw data in `data/raw` are based on the [consolidated version (2019)](https://ec.europa.eu/environment/nature/invasivealien/docs/R_2016_1141_Union-list-2019-consolidation.pdf) with scientific names and taking into account modified taxonomy (synonyms).

 ## Workflow